rust-lang/rfcs/active/0000-allocator.md

 ## The `AllocCore` API
 [The `AllocCore` API]: #the-alloccore-api

+An earlier draft of this RFC supported a high-level trait, `AllocCore`, that can perform `realloc` on non-array types.
+Implementations for the other two high-level traits were then implementated on top of `AllocCore`, since it was more expressive than either of them.

+However, the expressiveness of `AllocCore` came at a cost: It is a complex specification.
+Furthermore, the author was not sure whether it was sufficiently motivated.
+Therefore, the `AllocCore` is no longer a required part of this RFC; we have kept it in case people reviewing it want to see the sorts of issues that arise when attempting to support high-level `realloc` on non-array types.

 ```rust
     /// A `MemoryBlockInfo` (or more simply, "block info") represents
     /// information about what kind of memory block must be allocated